Why You Should Install A Notion Sensor To Detect A Water Leak

 When leaks are the primary concern, the number of sensors that you need is dependent on the layout and potential problem zones in your house.
-The sensor needs to feel the water for it to register a leak; this generally means you need one sensor for each potential source of water in your home.
+On the bottom of the sensor are 2 brass pins, and these are what need to get wet in order to alert you to a leak.
+This generally means you need one sensor for each potential source of water in your home.
 We generally see users install one sensor for their washing machine, one for their dishwasher, one under their hot water heater and maybe one in an AC unit drip pan.
-If a few of those things are in your basement together, or if you are worried about floods due to weather, then one sensor at the low point where water would pool first is also wise.
-Each home is different and you might be more worried about some locations over others.
+If a few of those things are in your basement together, or if you are worried about floods due to weather, then one sensor at a low point where water would pool first is also wise.
+You know your home best and you get to decide which locations you'd like to prioritize.
 The beauty of Notion here is the adaptability and modular nature that allows you to add and move sensors as necessary.

 It's entirely up to you how you would like to implement Notion for water leaks.
 These are a few examples that have worked well for our existing users and we hope they can help save you from water damage in your home.

 Don't hesitate to contact us.
 Click here to submit a ticket, or if you would prefer we are available by email at email@example.com or by phone at (877)668-4660.